Sentry Foods Recalls Frozen Chicken Entrées Due To Possible Foreign Matter Contamination

 Congressional and Public Affairs

-WASHINGTON, Oct.
-25, 2014 – Murry’s Inc., a Lebanon, Pa. establishment, is recalling approximately 31,689 pounds of gluten free breaded chicken products that may be contaminated with Staphylococcal enterotoxin, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+WASHINGTON, Aug.
+25, 2016 – Sentry Foods, a Tucker, Ga. establishment, is recalling approximately 21,570 pounds of frozen chicken entrées that may be contaminated with extraneous materials, specifically glass or hard plastic, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.

-The products subject to recall bear the establishment number “P-516” inside the USDA mark of inspection.
-These products were shipped to retail locations nationwide.
+The products subject to recall bear establishment number “EST. P-19031” inside the USDA mark of inspection or printed on the side of the container.
+These items were shipped to retail locations in Indiana, Texas, and Pennsylvania.

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify their customers of the recall and that steps are taken to make certain that the product is no longer available to consumers.
 When available, the retail distribution list(s) will be posted on the FSIS website at www.fsis.usda.gov/recalls.